gizinski-jacek/Google-page/README.md

-2021-02-14  Creating copy of Google homepage for The Odin Project.
+# 2021-02-14  Copy of Google homepage and Google results page .

-2021-02-19  Finished page, although could use some polish.

-2021-02-20  Started working on Google results page.

-2021-02-23  Finished the Google results page.
+First two projects to test out my initial understanding of HTML and CSS following The Odin Project curriculum.